Moses of Makuria

-Moses Georgios (Μώσες Γεωργίου) was ruler of the Nubian kingdom of Makuria.
+Moses (ⲙⲟⲩⲥⲏⲥ, Mousēs or Mousis) was a 12th-century ruler of the Nubian kingdoms of Makuria and Alodia.
 During his reign it is believed that the crown of Alodia was also under the control of Makuria.
 He is mostly known for his conflict with Saladin.
+He is frequently mistakenly identified as 'Moses Georgiou' or 'Moses Georgios' from the Nubians' occasional use of genitive forms from Greek name lists as religious or given names.